adam-mehdi/adam-mehdi.github.io/_posts/2021-01-09-Image Similarity.md

-# Image Similarity Finder: Theory and Code
+# Image Similarity: Theory and Code

 A heuristic for computing similarity among unstructured image data.